Anabn357/Tableau-Homework/README.md

 Keep a close eye for obvious outliers or false data.
 Not everyone who signs up for the program is answering honestly.

 In answering the question of "why" a phenomenon is occurring, consider adding other pieces of information on socioeconomic or other geographic data.
 Tableau has a map "layer" feature that you may find handy.

+Don't be afraid to manipulate your data and play with settings in Tableau.
+Tableau is meant to be explored.
+We haven't covered all that you need -- so you will need to keep an eye out for new tricks.

+Treat this as a serious endeavor!
+This is an opportunity to show future employers that you have what it takes to be a top-notch analyst.

+Good luck!

+Copyright
+Data Boot Camp © 2019.
+All Rights Reserved.